Date of Last Update

-Absences without pay for a period of less than one month will be considered as lost time and are subject to the approval of the
+Absences without pay for a period of less than one month will be considered as lost time and are subject to the approval of the unit head.

-Special Administrative Leave of Absence.
+7. Special Administrative Leave of Absence.
 Members

 of the Executive, Administrative and Professional Staff are encouraged

-to participate in the university's special administrative leave of
+to participate in the University's special administrative leave of

 absence program.
 This program is designed to provide staff members